-There are four general categories of sexual dysfunction, and these shouldn’t be considered a problem unless it occurs regularly and affects your sexual life.
+These are four general categories of sexual dysfunction, and these should not be considered a problem except if it happens regularly and affects your sex life.

 1. Desire disorders

 Desire disorder is a sexual disorder which causes Sexual dysfunction and occurs through a lack of sexual desire, low interest in sex life and passion for having sex, which usually happens because of no sexual fantasies or sexual thoughts, Avoiding sex or genital contact with your partner(sexual aversion disorder), distress at the thought of having sex and low libido.
 Low estrogen in women and testosterone imbalances in males, some medical problems, relationship issues, restlessness, depression, and anxiety, are also the reason for lower libido and desire disorder.